-Global Medical REIT Inc. (the "Company," "us," "we," or "our") is an internally managed REIT that acquires healthcare facilities and leases those facilities to physician groups and regional and national healthcare systems.
-We conduct our business through an umbrella partnership REIT, or UPREIT, structure in which our properties are owned by wholly owned subsidiaries of our operating partnership, Global Medical REIT L.P. (the "Operating Partnership").
-Our wholly owned subsidiary, Global Medical REIT GP LLC, is the sole general partner of our Operating Partnership and, as of September 30, 2022, we owned 93.97% of the outstanding common operating partnership units ("OP Units") of our Operating Partnership, with an aggregate of 6.03% of the Operating Partnership owned by holders of long-term incentive plan units ("LTIP Units") and third-party limited partners who contributed properties or services to the Operating Partnership in exchange for OP Units.
+Global Medical REIT Inc. (the "Company," "us," "we," or "our") is a Maryland corporation and internally managed REIT that owns and acquires healthcare facilities and leases those facilities to physician groups and regional and national healthcare systems.
+We hold our facilities and conduct our operations through a Delaware limited partnership subsidiary named Global Medical REIT L.P. (the "Operating Partnership").
+Our wholly owned subsidiary, Global Medical REIT GP LLC, is the sole general partner of our Operating Partnership and, as of September 30, 2023, we owned 92.91% of the outstanding common operating partnership units ("OP Units") of our Operating Partnership, with an aggregate of 7.09% of the Operating Partnership owned by holders of long-term incentive plan units ("LTIP Units") and third-party limited partners who contributed properties or services to the Operating Partnership in exchange for OP Units.

 Our revenues are derived from the rental and operating expense reimbursement payments we receive from our tenants, and most of our leases are medium to long-term triple net leases with contractual rent escalation provisions.
 Our primary expenses are depreciation, interest, and general and administrative expenses.
-We finance our acquisitions with a mixture of debt and equity primarily from our cash from operations, borrowings under our Credit Facility, and stock issuances.
+We finance our acquisitions with a mixture of debt and equity primarily from our cash from operations, borrowings under our Second Amended and Restated Credit Facility (the "Credit Facility"), and stock issuances.